sarumont/homelab/README.md

 Once booted, you'll need to: `rm /etc/default/grub.d/installer.cfg` and run `update-grub`

+## Tailscale

+I have a [Tailnet](https://tailscale.com) for managing my LAN remotely, so I installed Tailscale on all my Proxmox hosts as per the instructions.

 ## VLAN-aware networking

 If you use VLANs, make sure to enable VLAN-aware networking for your bridged interface in Proxmox: